mromanie/edps-gui/README.md

-Testing the integration of ESO EDPS in a JupyterLab in ESA's Datalab.
+Testing the integration of ESO EDPS in a JupyterLab in MyBinder.